keep3r-network/ff/disclosures/Incident Disclosure 2023-12-19.md

 ### Next Steps
 To prevent similar mistakes in the future, we propose the following actions and additional safeguards are put into place:
 - Iron Bank remove permission of `0x6B419752c453D0B83bc1B465077043347cb3C576` to borrow any further Fixed Forex assets uncollateralized
 - Iron Bank team ensure no future credit agreements are put in place that allow for borrowing of Fixed Forex assets, without Keep3r multisig joint approval.
-Propose future approval is controlled by Multisig that requires both team sign-off
+Propose future approval is controlled by Multisig that requires both teams sign-off, Keep3r & Iron Bank
 - Lines of communication between Keep3r and Iron Bank teams are strengthened, with reasonable response times for cross-team communication
 - Iron Bank & Borrowing contract owner `0x98d785185198EF02Db237471f034AC6020E3f55E`will manage repayment of debt plan, in line with the uncollateralized borrowing agreement between both parties.
 Propose immediate repayment